-Three pairs of our hardy Corrymoor Companions in the colours of the coast.
+Three pairs of our hardy Corrymoor Companions in three colour combinations.

 The ideal gift for serious upland, lowland and coastal walkers, as well as for those of us who just walk for relaxation.

 Also a firm favourite with gardeners, farmers and anybody who is on their feet all day.read more

 3 pairs of Corrymoor Companion.
 Has a cushioned sole and reinforced heel.
 Has stretch ribbing which gently grips the leg and is topped with a lightly elasticated welt.
 For men, woman and children.
 Hard wearing and will last for ages.
 Resilient and will keep their shape after many days of wear.
 Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).